Get ready for two packed days full of shooting, post-production and printing.

 Flights to Spokane are common and Pullman also has a small airport.
 You could also fly into Walla Walla and rent a car there if you wanted.
 Let me know if you’re interested in car pooling, I can put you in touch with other attendees.

 Location Specific Information: I’ll send you a PDF document before the workshop starts.
-It’ll have a list of location ideas and descriptions and their locations.
-We won’t get to all of these spots though.
+It’ll have a list of location ideas and descriptions and their GPS coordinates.
+We won’t get to all of these spots for our shooting though.
 If you plan to explore on your own before or after the workshop this will be a valuable document

 Physical Requirements: All locations are accessible by passenger vehicle.
 Steptoe Butte does have some opportunities to go “off-trail” but it’s fairly easy going and you can always stay right next to the road or parking lot areas.
 There will not be any significant climbing or strenuous hiking.

-Computer Requirements: You’ll need to bring a computer with WiFi capabilities and a professional image editing application such as Photoshop, Lightroom, CaptureOne, OnOne or others.
+Computer Requirements: You’ll need to bring a computer with a professional image editing application such as Photoshop, Lightroom, CaptureOne, OnOne or others.
 I am most versed in the Mac operating system with Lightroom and Photoshop.
 But the principles will certainly apply to other software applications.

 Food & Drink: Meals, snacks, drinks, they’re all on your own.
 I’m a fan of cheap fast food restaurants as it gets us back to shooting or printing more quickly.
-However, Pullman has several great restaurants that we’ll be a able to go to as well.
+However, Pullman and Moscow have several great restaurants that we’ll be a able to go to as well.
+Plus, I hope to fix you breakfast on Monday, keep your fingers crossed 🙂

 Entrance Fees: If we go anywhere that charges an entrance fee, other than Steptoe Butte, please have funds available.
-I will provide entrance fees for two vehicles other than my own.
+I will provide entrance fees for one vehicle to Steptoe Butte other than my own.

 Transportation: Please make arrangements for transportation.
 I’ll keep the group abreast of those willing to drive during this workshop so you may not need to rent a car.
 I can take up to three people with me in my Buick, but otherwise we’ll have to rely on other transportation provided by participants.

 Insurance: Please secure your own travel insurance.
-Please expect me to ask you to verify your insurance coverage.
-Both medical and standard travel insurance.
 What if I have to cancel the trip for some reason?
 That would stink, but there will be some fees that simply can’t be recouped (such as your airfare) and travel insurance will keep that from being a big issue.

 Miscellaneous: If it’s not on the “included” list above, assume it’s not included in the workshop fee.